okta/okta-signin-widget/packages/@okta/courage-for-signin-widget/README.md

 # @okta/courage-for-signin-widget

-Generates a custom version of Courage for the Sign-In Widget
+Generates a custom version of Courage for the Sign-In Widget.
+It's intend for internal developers and please open a ticket if any questions.

 ## Steps